wur-bioinformatics/introduction-to-bioinformatics/week2.md

 :width: 100%
 :name: assignment_1f_hits
 ```
-g.
-100 hits are found, the last one has an e-value of 6e-42 (with NCBI blast) or 2e-42 (with WUR blast), thus the list is probably incomplete and only the first 100 sequences are reported. \
+7. 100 hits are found, the last one has an e-value of 6e-42 (with NCBI blast) or 2e-42 (with WUR blast), thus the list is probably incomplete and only the first 100 sequences are reported.
-h.
-With WUR blast 591 hits are found (with NCBI blast, 587 hits would be found, probably due to a slightly different database version).
-Most hits have low e-values, but some have high e-values (above 0.001) and might not be considered homologs. \
+8. With WUR blast 591 hits are found (with NCBI blast, 587 hits would be found, probably due to a slightly different database version).
+Most hits have low e-values, but some have high e-values (above 0.001) and might not be considered homologs.
-i.
-All the results are the same, only the e-value is lower with the Swiss-Prot database.
+9. All the results are the same, only the e-value is lower with the Swiss-Prot database.
 Thus, the found proteins are identical, but the refseq database is much larger, which results in a higher e-value.

 WUR blast result with RefSeq database
 ```{image} images/Week2/assignment_1i_wur.png